Cryogenic Processing Explained

 Humans have used cold processing of metals across cultures for centuries.
 Scandinavian sword makers knew that swords left in the snow to season after forging were less likely to break.
 Early automakers understood engine blocks made in fall and left to age over the winter outside performed better.
 It wasn’t until technology advanced far enough to offer controlled and reproducible cryogenic conditions that the full benefit was realized.

 At precise temperatures, the crystalline structure of metals and some plastics undergo a change.
 As the temperature drops, the movement of the atomic particles in the material begins to slow.
-The spaces between molecules begin to contract with this lower momentum.
-The result of cryogenic processing is a refinement of the structure into a more uniform and durable formation.
+The spaces between atoms begin to contract with this lower momentum.
+The result of cryogenic processing is a refinement of the crystal structure into a more uniform and durable formation.
 As the material is brought slowly back to room temperature, the speed of the particles increases, but with far fewer gaps and a more perfect crystalline alignment.

 How can it work for me?